theartist007/sf-task2/README.md

 # ktj-task2
-Replication of a given website using  HTML and CSS
+The main aim of the task is to make a perfect replica of a given webpage, in our case, the homepage of www.learnboost.com.
+But we are not allowed to use any CSS frameworks or Scripting Languages.